MPR-UKD/RGB-tri/README.md

 ![](assets/color-kidney1.png)

 The algorithms presented here are described in:
-**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in Magnetic Resonance in Medicine
+**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in Magnetic Resonance in Medicine.
 Article DOI: 10.1002/mrm.30183

 C++ code is provided to create RGB diffusion component maps.
 A cmake file has been added for compilation.